 Marcus R. Chacon, MD Print Friendly PageFaculty, University of Wisconsin School of Medicine and Public Health

-Marcus R. Chacon, MD, is an Assistant Professor of Neurology at the University of Wisconsin School of Medicine and Public Health.
+Marcus R. Chacon, MD, is an Associate Professor of Neurology at the University of Wisconsin School of Medicine and Public Health.
 He completed his medical degree, internal medicine residency, and neurology residency at the Medical College of Wisconsin and finished his stroke fellowship at University of California-San Diego.
 His special interests include neurocritical care, medical informatics, acute stroke therapy and expanding stroke specialty care to underserved communities.

 UW School of Medicine and Public Health